Skip to main content

 Frequently Asked Questions

-How does a California paramedic or EMT file a workers' comp claim after a needle stick or ambulance crash?
+Can a California paramedic file after a needle stick?

-What if the California EMS agency or its insurer denies a paramedic's presumption or crash claim?
+What if the agency denies my presumption claim?

 Get your case evaluated in 60 seconds.